 The bump is where the ramp temperature drops off a bit so that you can start the final drying stage of the coffee, and control the mallard reaction in a more acute manner.

-Final drying phase and start of Maillard stage
+Final drying phase and the start of Maillard stage

 Yellowing phase to brown and start of Exothermic